ionchad/firmware_mapper/README.md

 # Firmware Attack Surface Mapper

-This tool extracts and analyzes firmware binaries to find suspicious services and known vulnerabilities (CVEs).
+This tool extracts and analyzes firmware binaries to find suspicious services and known vulnerabilities, cves.

 ## How to use